compintell/Mooncake.jl/README.md

 # Trying it out

-There is not presently a high-level interface to which we are yet commiting, but if you want to compute the gradient of a function, take a look at `value_and_pullback!!` / `value_and_gradient!!`.
+There is not presently a high-level interface to which we are commiting, but if you want to compute the gradient of a function, take a look at `value_and_pullback!!` / `value_and_gradient!!`.
 They both provide a high-level interface which will let you differentiate things, and their implementation demonstrates how an `rrule!!` / rrule-like function should be used.
 (There are a couple of things that you have to get right when using `rrule!!` / functions returned from `build_rrule`, so it's best to use `value_and_pullback!!`).